hackclub/hackclub/workshops/hash-code-generator/README.md

 var readline = require('readline');
 ```

-Now, you need to create an instance of `readline` module by configuring the readable and writable streams.
+Now, you need to create an instance of the `readline` module by configuring the readable and writable streams.

 So, for that you need to write some code: